 Developers of content management platforms, syndication engines, etc. are clearly not aware of or care about the permanent nature of redirects.
 I’m still processing thousands of syndication feed requests for addresses that haven’t been in use and that have been signaling a permanent redirect for over four years.

 More redirects have been created in the last year than ever before on the web because of the mass transition from HTTP to HTTPS.
 Yet, an enormous amount of websites will continue pointing to the less secure HTTP variant and require clients to go an extra round back and forth between the destination website and its new and updated location.

 The Broken Link Checker plugin for WordPress can help WordPress websites stay on top of redirects by regularly querying and detecting broken and redirected links.

 It won’t process redirected links automatically, but it will give you a list you can check once a month to make sure all your internal and external links are as direct and fast as possible.
 There are solutions for other publishing platforms out there, and it’s not that hard to create an automated link-updating system.

 The HTTP specification doesn’t address the possibility that someone could temporarily loose control over their web server and thus allow a third party to hijack web traffic by permanently redirecting it to another server.
 Ouch.

 This can be solved by monitoring the redirect for some days before acting on it.
 A client could track a redirect for a week or a month, and then only update the reference if the redirect is still in place after some time has passed.
 This also guards against temporary configuration mistakes, aggressive captive portals, and other problem spots.

-You probably can’t fix the web’s link rot problem on your own, but you can contribute to keeping links working in your own tiny corner of the web with just a small amount of effort.
-Detect and act on the permanent redirect signal, and you’ll have happier visitors to your site that can still get to the external resources you’ve linked to in the past.
+You probably can’t fix the web’s link rot problem on your own, but you can contribute to keeping links working in your own tiny corner of the web with a little effort.
+Detect and act on the permanent redirect signals, and you’ll have happier visitors to your site that can still get to the external resources you’ve linked to in the past.